omicsNLP/Auto-CORPus/README.md

 `-c` (config) - which config file to use

 `-o`(output format) - either JSON or XML (defaults to JSON)

+**Known Issues**

+- AC can fail when running on Windows with an error message such as `'charmap' codec can't decode byte 0x81 in position
+40289: character maps to <undefined>'`, the same issue is not found on Linux or Mac machines.
+We will be looking to resolve this problem ASAP but there is a workaround, using Microsoft Edge change the dropdown from "complete" to "HTML" when saving the webpage.

 <h3><a name="alpha">Alpha testing</a></h3>